szulf/dotfiles/README.md

 <!-- that **should** work -->

 ## todo
-- wallpaper
-- better app launcher
+- actually working widgets in waybar
 - better greeter
 - better sleep mode
+- better file manager
 - timeshift and btrfs for backups
 - readup on zsh-autosuggestions and zsh-syntax-highlighting
-- fastfetch on terminal startup
+- custom fastfetch on terminal startup
+- qutebrowser config